 The following policy is issued by The National Motor Museum Trust Limited referred to as “The Trust”.
 Company No. 5316070.
 Registered Charity No. 1107656.
 Registered Office: The National Motor Museum Trust Limited, Beaulieu, New Forest, Hampshire, SO42 7ZN.
 We have notified the Information Commissioner’s Office of our data processing activities and our registered number is Z7132434.

-For the purpose of the GDPR, the data controller is NMMT and our data protection representatives can be contacted directly here:
+For the purpose of the UK GDPR, the data controller is NMMT and our data protection representatives can be contacted directly here:

 IT Operations Manager, John Montagu Building, Beaulieu, Hampshire, SO42 7ZN